How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Now that you have an apt idea of the factors impacting custom software development pricing, we’ll discuss some unforeseen costs you might encounter.

-Hidden Custom Software Development Costs
+Hidden Costs of Custom Software Development

-- Marketing,
+- Marketing

-- Maintenance.
+- Maintenance

 Both hidden costs should be factored upfront before web app development commences.
+Let’s discuss what both entail.

 The marketing cost is the amount expended on making your solution known to its target users.

-Marketing cost should be x2-x3 of the initial development price/annum.
 That is, if the cost estimate of developing new software is $50,000, then your marketing budget should range between $100,000-$150,000 yearly.
-This cost will be expended on the following:

-- On-site, and off-site SEO,
+- On-site, and off-site SEO

-- Email marketing,
+- Email marketing

-- Information architecture,
+- Information architecture

-- Social media marketing,
+- Social media marketing

-- PR,
+- PR

-- Product Hunt launches.
+- Product Hunt launches

 - And more!